iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

 {{< alert "circle-info" >}}
 It is generally not a good idea to modify files inside the `./themes/blowfish/` directory.
 By adding customisations to CSS and HTML files defined outside said directory, we maintain a separation of form and changes to the defaults.
 At least this is the advice I read in Hugo-related forums.

+But… I’ve gone against this advice by adjusting the `font-size` and `line-height` of text in the `alerts.html` file. 😬
 {{</alert>}}

 Next, identify where the CSS-related elements are.
 For Blowfish’s `head.html`, this is a snippet of what the CSS-related portion of the file looks like: